 Disposal bans can help to create new opportunities for waste reduction and incentivize new approaches to resource recovery by propelling investment, stimulating job creation, and fueling innovation.
 When striving to divert organics from landfills, the priority should be to reduce the volumes of organic ‘wastes’ produced upstream, however absolute elimination is unattainable.
 Thus, alternative processes are needed to handle the increasing quantities of diverted organics.
 With many jurisdictional organic landfill bans already mandated or in the proposal stage, sufficient infrastructure capacity and innovative technologies will be required to manage the diverted organic materials in a sustainable and beneficial manner.

 - LysteGro® is a biofertilizer product that helps to divert organic materials from landfills by processing biosolids and other organics, such as from food processing or agriculture, into a valuable nutrient resource that can be applied to land in a circular, sustainable manner.
-This helps to return organic matter, micro and macro nutrients back to the soil to improve soil health (previous blog post, “Biosolids and Soil Health”, can be found here), all while keeping these valuable nutrients out of landfills.
+This helps to return organic matter, micro and macro nutrients back to the soil to improve soil health, all while keeping these valuable nutrients out of landfills.

 - LysteMize® offers an alternative reuse option for diverted organic material by recycling the hydrolysed biosolids product back into the anaerobic digestion process to provide readily available organics.
 This solution further enhances organic matter diversion by reducing organic solid output volumes from wastewater treatment plants by a minimum of 25%, while also increasing biogas yields for subsequent conversion and use as green energy.